In the spring of 2022, nearly 18 million students attended American colleges and universities.

-Parents might encourage their child to help them make their not-yet-so-familiar home feel more known.
-If your college student loves coffee, they might want to find a local shop they can visit frequently—their own personal coffee haunt.
+Instead, you might encourage your child to find ways to make their not-yet-so-familiar home feel more known.
+If your college student loves coffee, they might want to find a local shop they can visit frequently — turning it into their own personal hang-out spot.

 If they’re into museums, discovering the best ones nearby could help them feel more grounded in their new environment.

 Getting Involved on Campus

 When someone is feeling down, it can be tempting to stay indoors and wallow in those feelings.
 Getting involved on campus can help students build community and connect with their peers.
 Colleges have lots of clubs and extracurriculars that can help students find like-minded individuals.

 If committing to a club feels like too much, your child might connect with peers in a more casual way, from making friends in class or meeting new people during a dorm hall function.

 Developing Healthy Routines

-Physical health and mental health go hand in hand, so if your homesick college student is making less-than-healthy choices during this tough transition period, encourage them to make some routine changes.
+Physical health and mental health go hand in hand, so if your homesick college student is making less-than-healthy choices during this tough transition period, you might encourage them to make some changes in their routine.